kevinctofel/Mastodon-Hashtag-List/README.md

 A tool to determine the most used hashtags on a Mastodon instance

 # Purpose
 New Mastadon users must choose a server with little more information than a general description.
-To assist new users, a web page showing the top x# of recently used hashtags would provide more information.
+To assist new users, a web page showing the top x# of recently used hashtags on an instance would provide more information.

 # High level concept
 Using the Mastodon API, you can [programmatically retreive the public timeline](https://docs.joinmastodon.org/client/public/#timelines) for a single Mastodon instance.
 The timeline is an ordered list of statuses, which may or may not included one or more hashtags.